vicb/bsmSelect/README.md

 * highlight:

   * Show a quick highlight of what item was added or removed?
-  * Allowed values: true or false
+  * Allowed values:
+    * true/false
+    * an animation function
+    * the name of an animation function as a properties of $.fn.bsmSelect.effects
   * Default: false

 * animate:

   * Animate the adding or removing of items from the list?
+  * Allowed values:
+    * true/false
-  * Allowed values: true, false or an object with properties 'add' and 'drop' which are functions
+    * an object with properties 'add' and 'drop' which are either:
+      * animation function,
+      * the name of an animation function as a properties of $.fn.bsmSelect.effects
   * Default: false

 * hideWhenAdded: